 Satan’s attempt to destroy the followers of Jesus

-The events in this chapter surround three different entities – the woman, the male child, and the dragon.
+This chapter’s events surround three entities – the woman, the male child, and the dragon.
 We witness the birth of the child, the expulsion of the dragon from heaven, and finally, the dragon’s attack on the woman and her child.
-It’s a common scenario societies since the beginning of time – a child is born, he is perceived to be a threat, and someone who is seeking power attempts to kill him.
-In the biblical narrative, the woman likely represents the land of Israel and the dragon represents Satan, who is intent on destroying the people who follow Jesus.
+It’s a common scenario in societies since the beginning of time – a child is born, he is perceived to be a threat, and someone who is seeking power attempts to kill him.
+In the biblical narrative, the woman likely represents the land of Israel, and the dragon represents Satan, who is intent on destroying the people who follow Jesus.

 Additional thoughts and considerations